rootstrap/apple_auth/README.md

 ## Code of Conduct

 Everyone interacting in the AppleAuth project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rootstrap/apple_auth/blob/master/CODE_OF_CONDUCT.md).

-## Demo

-You can find a full implementation of this gem in [this demo](https://github.com/rootstrap/apple-sign-in-rails).

 ## Credits